trulsbv/Portofolio/002 - Project 2 - Quiz.md

 At the end of the quiz you are given a score and the correct answer to the questions - as well as your answer.

+The quiz is coded in JavaScript, CSS and HTML

 While creating this quiz I encountered multiple obsticles - the first one was how to save the questions.
 I was at the first semester at the University of Oslo - and I had yet to begin at a "non-introductionary" course.
 I decided that the way I was going to save all the information was with an array.
 So all the questions are buildt up with a large array, where each element is another array like so: ["", ["", "", "", ""], " ", 0].
 Index 0 is the quesion itself.
 Index 1 is a list with the four alternative answers.